Why It Is Done

 lead apron as you sit upright in a chair.
 This apron shields your body from

 X-rays.
-Modern lead aprons have a collar (called a thyroid shield) to shield
+The technician can cover your neck with the collar of the apron (called a thyroid shield) to shield

 thyroid gland from radiation.